Liang Sicheng: The National Style

-When Liang was later given the responsibility to develop a national style of architecture by the Chinese Communist Party, his intention was to pass on the essence of Chinese architecture.
-This specific "essence", was considered to be the "large roof", the temple-style concave curved roofs and overhanging eaves to denote their Chinese origin.
-Though he was severely criticized for this during political campaigns, a wave of the National Style had already spread out and even continued to be influential after one or two decades.
+When Liang was later given the responsibility to develop a national style of architecture by the Chinese Communist Party, his intention was to pass on the essence of Chinese architecture with a combination of Western know-how.
+This specific "essence", incorporated a "large roof", similar to the temple-style concave curved roofs with overhanging eaves to denote their Chinese origin.
+Though he was severely criticized for this during political campaigns, a wave of the National Style had already spread out, proliferated and sponsored by the National Government, and even continued to be influential after one or two decades.
 Famous examples include the China Fine Arts Gallery (1959), the National Library of China (1987), and Beijing west railway station (1996), which are all typical of their large roofs.

 Urban planning of Beijing

 Liang sought to preserve the historical city of Beijing, but ultimately this view was rejected by leaders including Mao Zedong, who viewed Beijing as an important administrative area and socialist political symbol.

 In 1950, after he was committed as the vice director in Beijing City Planning Committee.
-Liang and another planner Chen Zhanxiang worked together for the new government and eventually submitted a report "Suggestions on the location of central government district", which is referred as the "Liang-Chen Proposal" (梁陈方案) in the Chinese architectural field.
+Liang and another planner Chen Zhanxiang worked together for the new government and eventually submitted a report "Suggestions on the location of central government district", which is referred as the "Liang-Chen Proposal" in the Chinese architectural field.
 In this proposal, Liang Sicheng and Chen Zhanxiang proposed different locations for the city center to the west of the Forbidden City, east of Gongzhufen and west of Yuetan.
 They listed their arguments in the "Suggestions on the location of central government district", which could also be seen in the letter Liang wrote to the Prime Minister of China Zhou Enlai at that time.
 They insisted that the city should be a political and cultural center, not an industrial zone.
 By putting the city center a significant distance from the ancient Inner City, they hoped to reduce the demographic and logistical pressure in the Inner City, which in turn may allow for the preservation of its historical city wall.

 After months of deliberations, the proposal was rejected; party leaders including Mao and Liu Shaoqi weighed in and confirmed that the administrative center would be located in the Inner City.
 The inner city wall was demolished piecemeal beginning in 1952, to allow for roads and other infrastructure needs.